Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Results and Discussion

+In order to justify the behavior of the composite streamlines, we go through the axial composite velocity ($u$) profiles as shown in Figs. \ref{velocity_a}-\ref{velocity_mur} for the above three parameters $a$, $\lambda$ and $\mu_{r}$.
+We identify three intervals for $y$ such as (i) $0 < y \leq 0.4$ (ii) $0.4 < y \leq 1$ (iii) $1\leq y \leq 1.4$ in which $u$ shows varied behavior due to the assumption of constant volumetric flux condition.
+This phenomenon justifies the dissipation of a particular contour within the primary eddy after getting larger (with an increase in $a$) and simultaneously creating new smaller contours within the secondary eddy.
+Consequently, an increased magnitude of the axial composite velocity with $a$ is noted for ranges of $y$ in (i) and (iii), indicating the role of enhanced axial convective transport corresponding to deeper skin pinching (see Fig. \ref{velocity_a}).
+On the other hand, within the range $0.4 < y \leq 1$, $u$ shows change in sign for both $a=0.34$ and $a=0.4$ indicating the formation of the secondary eddy.\\

-The responsibility of tissue anisotropy in order to generate secondary eddy can be discussed in terms of axial composite velocity $u$.
-Figure (\ref{velocity_lambda}) represents profiles of $u$ versus $y$ at $x=0$ for various $\lambda$ when $a=0.4$, $\mu_r = 0.01$, $\lambda_{s} = 0.05$, $\text{Da}=3\times10^{-3}$, and $\delta=0.3$.
-At the SD interface, $u$ becomes zero due to the no slip condition while the interstitial fluid and adipose cells exhibit horizontal motion at the SM interface as a result of the slip velocity associated with the squeezing effect under high pressure developed due to SC injection.
-Except the region $\left\{(x,y)|-\infty <x < \infty, 0.4\leq y \leq 1\right\}$, $u$ increases with $\lambda$ while opposite behavior is noted within the stated region.
+The influence of tissue anisotropy on generating secondary eddy can be discussed using the axial composite velocity $u$.
+Fig. \ref{velocity_lambda} represents profiles of $u$ versus $y$ at $x=0$ for various $\lambda$ when $a=0.4$, $\mu_r = 0.01$, $\lambda_{s} = 0.05$, $\text{Da}=3\times10^{-3}$, and $\delta=0.3$.
+At the SD interface, $u$ becomes zero due to the no-slip condition, while the IF and AC exhibit horizontal motion at the SM interface due to the slip velocity associated with the squeezing effect under high pressure developed due to SC injection.
+Except in the interval $0.4\leq y \leq 1$, $u$ increases with $\lambda$ while an opposite behavior is noted within the stated region.
 Such contrasting behavior of $u$ is due to the fixed volumetric flow rate across the SC region.
-Moreover, $u$ does not change its sign for $\lambda=0.5, 1, 1.25, 1.5$ but it change from positive to negative for $\lambda=1.75, 2$ indicating the development of secondary eddy structure near the SD interface where the skin is lifted.\\
+Moreover, $u$ does not change its sign for $\lambda=1, 1.5$.
+Still, it changes from positive to negative for $\lambda=1.75, 2$ indicating the development of a secondary eddy structure near the SD interface where the skin is lifted.\\